 It is a testament to the strength of the local community that approximately 275 local shareholders raised over $700,000 to establish a local Bendigo Bank franchise in 2014 despite many being affected by the 2013 Tasmanian bush fires a little north of the local area.

 The Tasman Peninsula

 The Tasman Peninsula is a popular tourist destination with pristine beaches, national parks, stunning coastal scenery, abundant wildlife and historic sites.
 As a favoured holiday destination, the population of the Tasman Peninsula doubles during peak times in the summer.
-Some of the best known local attractions include the Port Arthur Historic site, the Three Capes Track, Tasmanian Devil Unzoo, Port Arthur Lavender, Federation Chocolate, Tessellated Pavement, Tasman Arch and Devils Kitchen, Tasman Peninsula Blowhole, Remarkable Cave, White Beach, the Convict Trail and boat cruises to see the local wildlife and the highest sea cliffs in the southern hemisphere.
+Some of the best known local attractions include the Port Arthur Historic site, the Three Capes Track, Tasmanian Devil Unzoo, Port Arthur Lavender, Tasmanian Chocolate Foundry, Tessellated Pavement, Tasman Arch and Devils Kitchen, Tasman Peninsula Blowhole, Remarkable Cave, White Beach, the Convict Trail and boat cruises to see the local wildlife and the highest sea cliffs in the southern hemisphere.
 Other activities include bush walking, fishing, scuba diving and surfing.

 Port Arthur and Nubeena are the largest villages on the Peninsula but there are also smaller settlements such as Highcroft, Stormlea, White Beach, Koonya, Premaydena, Saltwater River, Taranna and Eaglehawk Neck.